xiao-zaiyi/illa-helper/README.md

 Safari requires additional steps to package Web Extensions as Safari extensions.
 Please refer to [Apple's developer documentation](https://developer.apple.com/documentation/safariservices/safari_web_extensions/converting_a_web_extension_for_safari).

 ### Firefox Issues Resolution 🚨

+> According to [Add-on signing in Firefox](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox), only [Extended Support Release (ESR)](https://www.mozilla.org/firefox/organizations/), [Developer Edition](https://www.mozilla.org/firefox/developer/), and [Nightly](https://nightly.mozilla.org/) versions will read the `xpinstall.signatures.required` setting when set to `false`; regular versions can only use temporary installation even if set to `false`.

 #### "Failed to get user settings: Error: The storage API will not work with a temporary addon ID"